-It is important for you to know that you can choose not to take part in the study.
-Choosing not to participate will in no way affect your health care.
-The availability of genomic testing varies across Canada - If you choose not to join this study, WGS testing may or may not be available through the medical system in your region.
+It is important for you to know that you can choose for them not to take part in the study.
+Choosing not to participate will in no way affect their health care.
+The availability of genomic testing varies across Canada - If you choose for them not to join this study, WGS testing may or may not be available through the medical system in their region.